spdx/spdx-spec/chapters/4-file-information.md

 **4.14.3** Cardinality: Optional, one or many.

-**4.14.4** Data Format: free form text on a single line.
+**4.14.4** Data Format: Free form text on a single line.

 **4.14.5** Tag: `FileContributor:`

-In Tag:value format single line per contributor.
+In `tag:value` format single line per contributor.

 Example: